-Catholic Relief Services has been in Peru for close to 60 years.
+Catholic Relief Services has been in Peru for more than 60 years.
 Although Peru has shown sustained economic growth in recent years and is now considered a middle-income country, huge gaps between rich and poor still pose major challenges.
 In addition to disaster response preparations, we are currently working with poor indigenous communities in the northern Amazon region and the southern department of Madre de Dios.
-Our projects train local indigenous communities to increase and improve their knowledge of extractive industry activities in their territories; the management of local resources; and how to advocate for more justice and equity around extractives policies having harmful impacts in their area.
+Our projects train local indigenous communities to increase and improve their knowledge of extractive industry activities in their territories; the management of local resources; and how to advocate for more justice and equity around extractives policies that are having harmful impacts in their area.
 The majority of these efforts are carried out through our various church partners.

 Latest Stories From Peru

 |Population:||30,147,935 (July 2014 est.)|